California State Military Department

 (Bateria San Jose, Bateria Yerba Buena, Point San Jose Military Reservation, Post at Point San Jose, Fort Mason)

-by Colonel Herbert M. Hart, USMC (retired)
+by Colonel Herbert M. Hart, USMC (Retired)

 Executive Director, Council on America's Military Past